portothree/kong-custom-auth/README.md

 }
 ```

+## Configuration

+`config.validatin_endpoint`: your auth endpoint that check if the token passed in the Authorization header (or the one defined in `token_header`) is valid.
+`config.token_header`: the name of the header where the token will be sent (defaults to `Authorization`).
+If the token is not found in the defined header, the plugin will look for a cookie named `token` and pass it as a `Authorization` header to your auth service.

 ## Development

 -   `schema.lua`: Schema of the plugin configuration fields.
 -   `handler.lua`: Interface declaring functions to run in the lifecycle of a request/connection.
 -   `accecss.lua`: This file is invoked by `handler.lua` and has the actual authentication logic.